 Astrid Johnson, President

-This will be our office for Pathways Network assistance to prevent or end homelessness.
+This is our office for Pathways Network assistance to prevent or end homelessness.
 Clients must have a regular income.
 Appointments will be by arrangement only from Monday through Friday, from 9am to 5pm to begin intake.
 Look above for process and contact information.

 Thank you to HAVEN who covered our deposit required by County Fire Protection for our contract.
 Thank you also to the Sportsman Club, Wayne Hamilton, LeeAnn Clark, The Hoffmans, and 3 local Rotary Clubs who contributed funds to help open the office.
 We appreciate the support we received.
 Thank you to Alfredo who is fixing our toilets!

 The Point In Count Time Results in our area for homeless not in shelters: